Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Tenant features/namespace.md

 - **Memory**: 1 GiB

-These default limits can be modified by adjusting the parameters in namespace.container_limitrange.
+These default limits can be modified by adjusting the parameters in `namespace.container_limitrange` .
 Maximum Resource Limits:

 - **Maximum CPU per standard Worker Node**: 8 cores (excluding management overhead)